Pumpkin Pie Cheesecake Bars with Gingersnap Crust

 Pumpkin Pie Layer

 - In a large bowl, whisk together the pumpkin, eggs, sugar, and pie spice.
-Stir in half and half.
-Slowly spoon pumpkin filling on top of cheesecake filling to keep the layers separated.
+Stir in the half and half, then slowly spoon the pumpkin filling on top of the cheesecake mixture to keep the layers separated.

 Pecan Caramel Sauce